scratchblocks/scratchblocks/.github/CONTRIBUTING.md

 For **pull requests**:

-* When developing, you'll want to run a local web server, eg.
+* When developing, you need to run a local web server:

     ```
-    python2 -m SimpleHTTPServer 8000
+    npm start
     ```

-* Browse to <http://localhost:8000/src/> to access the development version.
+* Browse to <http://localhost:8000/> to access the development version.

-* If you make a change in `src/defs.css`, run `make css` to update the JS file.

 * Before you send a PR, run `make` to check that the JS minifies correctly.